 This overview of Australia draws upon the expertise of lecturers from a number of departments and programs (especially the Australian Studies Program and the Aboriginal and Torres Strait Islander Studies Program) at the University of Queensland, as well as practitioners from a variety of fields.
 Among the topics that may be covered are: Aboriginal society and culture; European impact on the environment; sustainable agriculture and development; the Australian political system; the economy of Australia; health care and education; and nuclear weapons in the South Pacific.
 Discussions, journals, papers, and student presentations will provide a chance for reflection on the similarities and differences between the cultures of Australia and the United States.

-The Queensland program will be particularly appropriate for students intending to major or minor in the natural sciences, especially biology, geoscience, or environmental studies.
+The Queensland program will be particularly appropriate for students intending to major or minor in the natural sciences, especially biology and environmental studies.

-This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5 It is expected that students will have taken at least one introductory lab-based course in science, although preference is given to students with stronger science preparation.
+This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5 It is expected that students will have taken at least one introductory science course with a lab, although preference is given to students with stronger science preparation.
 A course in Environmental Studies is recommended but not required.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.
 Students must also be cleared for participation by their physician for this physically-demanding program.

 Students will be placed in homestays while in Brisbane and will stay in a variety of accommodation types while in the field, including hotels, research centers, and hostels.